philippinespire/pire_lcwgs_data_processing/scripts/ANGSD_wahab/README.md

 Once the job is done, download the outputs: angsd_analysis/angsd_snps_pca.cov, bam_list.txt, and angsd_admix.2.Q files.
 These are needed to run the admixture.R and pca.R files.

+you can run Rstudio on Wahab using [OnDemand](https://ondemand.wahab.hpc.odu.edu/)

 Run admixture.R and pca.R files in RStudio to get two plots: 1) admixture proportions and 2) PCA for historical and contemporary individuals.
 Run the admixture.R plot before the pca.R files.

 --> Once you have run admixture and PCA, if you have individual outliers or evidence of inversions (a "three-stripe" pattern in the PCA) you may want to revisit step #3, removing outlier individuals and/or chromosomes containing inversions (identifiable by running separate PCAs for each chromosome).
 WinPCA (step #6, still in development) can also help to pinpoint inverted regions.